refinedev/refine/documentation/docs/guides-and-concepts/access-control.md

 An `accessControlProvider` must implement only one async method named `can` to be used to check if the desired access will be granted.

-We will be using **casbin** in this guide for users with different roles who have different access rights for parts of the app.
+We will be using **[Casbin](https://casbin.org/)** in this guide for users with different roles who have different access rights for parts of the app.

 ## Installation